 These are the most flexible observing templates.
-XSHOOTER\slt\obs\GenericOffset and XSHOOTER\ifu\obs\GenericOffset allow the user to define any pattern by providing a list of (cumulative) telescope offsets.
-This is particularly useful in case one wants to map an object with several slit or IFU positons.
+XSHOOTER_slt_obs_GenericOffset and XSHOOTER_ifu_obs_GenericOffset allow the user to define any pattern by providing a list of (cumulative) telescope offsets.
+This is particularly useful in case one wants to map an object with several slit or IFU positions.
 The number of exposures taken at each position and the exposure time (both identical at all positions) have to be defined.
 Exposures are asynchronous.
 See also Orientation and conventions.
+However, the number of sky and object positions must be the same.
+This is as well the case for the exposure times.